 There was plenty of spectacle and we did get a rounded story with some nice character development for the brothers Thor and Loki but it’s main purpose was to put in place a few more elements of the big ensemble piece.
 Following on from Iron Man 2 and Thor, Captain America: The First Avenger finally arrived in 2011 and this one was a really good film.

-Unlike David Niven he didn’t come round face down on a beach.
+Unlike David Niven he didn’t come round face down on a beach though.
 Captain America wakes up almost 70 years later one block down from Times Square.
 (How likely is it that a secret S.H.I.E.L.D base would be in the middle of Manhattan?
-Never mind though, it’s a nice image.)
+Never mind though, it created a nice image with the bewildered Steve surrounded by the famous billboards.)
 So with all of the pieces on the board we come to Marvel’s Avengers (Assemble).

 Up until this point Marvel had made some bold choices in their directors, with mixed results (John Favreau for Iron Man and Kenneth Branagh for Thor).
 There had also been some fairly safe choices, again with mixed results (Louis Letterier on The Incredible Hulk and Joe Johnstone on Captain America).
 If they didn’t get this one right though it all would have led to the greatest filmic anticlimax since the release of The Phantom Menace.
 Fortunately with the selection of the brilliant Joss Whedon they got it spot on.

 Getting the iconic figures from a number of different films together in one adventure was both a logistical and a creative challenge.
 There is a reason why it’s never been done before.
-The closest thing I can think of is Alien Vs Predator but Avengers is more like Alien Vs Predator, Gremlins and Jaws and anyway, Aliens Vs Predator wasn’t any good.
+The closest thing I can think of is Alien Vs Predator but with all of its disparate elements Avengers is more like Alien Vs Predator Vs Gremlins Vs Jaws and anyway, Aliens Vs Predator wasn’t any good.
 Joss Whedon took multiple characters from a group of films with quite different tones and sensibilities, put them all together and made it look easy.
-Too many superhero films have collapsed under the weight of too many characters (Super-Man 3, Batman & Robin) but here it was the best thing about the movie.
+Too many superhero films have collapsed under the weight of multiple characters (Super-Man 3, Batman & Robin) but here it was the best thing about the movie.
 In fact as well as Iron Man, Cap, Hulk, Thor, Black Widow, Loki and Nick Fury we also had Maria Hill, Hawkeye and the back bone of the whole series – Agent Coulson.
 Marvel’s Avengers went on to become the third highest grossing film of all time.
 (Mind you, that is no indication of quality, look at what’s number one.)
 The whole series is the fifth highest grossing franchise of all time behind Harry Potter (8 movies), James Bond (24 movies), Star Wars (10 movies if you count the special editions separately) and Tolkien’s Middle Earth (only 4 so far but they are amazing).

 Of course The Marvel Cinematic Universe is a long way from being done.
 Phase two kicks off with Iron Man 3 next week then Thor: The Dark World in October, Captain America: The Winter Soldier next year, Antman and Guardians of the Galaxy soon after that and Joss Whedon’s Avengers 2 in May 2015.